 Sensei Billy Dover began his judo training in Okinawa in 1976.
 He studied there for six years before moving to Tokyo, Japan and receiving three years of training there.
-Sensei Dover brings a world of judo knowledge to BMAI, having lived and trained in Judo in Okinawa, Japan, South Korea, The Philippines, Hawaii, Alaska, Virginia, Texas, Kansas, Louisiana, and Oklahoma before finally settling down in Oregon and joining Best Martial Arts Institute in 2007.
+Sensei Dover brings a world of judo knowledge to BMAI, having lived and trained in Judo in Okinawa, Japan, South Korea, The Philippines, Hawaii, Alaska, Virginia, Texas, Kansas, Louisiana, and Oklahoma before finally settling down in Oregon and joining the Best Martial Arts Institute Judo Program in 2007.

 He was selected as the Heavyweight representative of the U.S. Air Force Judo Team in 1987 and placed 3rd in the 1987 All U.S. Military Judo Tournament.
 Sensei Dover received his Sandan (3rd degree black) at the Kodokan Institute, the world headquarters of judo, in Tokyo and is also certified through the United States Judo Association.